PeZeqo/capstone_pokemon_bci/README.md

 * In terminal
   * Move to directory you want the folder to live in
   * run "git clone https://github.com/PeZeqo/capstone_pokemon_bci.git"

+In order to run anything involving PyBoy you'll need SDL2.
+We'll also need to let your computer know where you have SDL2 if your on Windows, or you can just install the package if you're on a Unix based system.

+* PYSDL2_DLL_PATH variable added as env variable (Windows)
+  * Open Environment Variables Window
+  * "New..."
+System Variable
+  * Variable name: "PYSDL2_DLL_PATH"
+  * Variable value: "path_to_sdl_dir\lib\x64"
+* SDL2 installed through package manager (Unix)
+  * Ubuntu: sudo apt install libsdl2-dev
+  * Fedora: sudo dnf install SDL2-devel
+  * macOS: brew install sdl2

 ### Running